TkrUdagawa/website/source/en/tutorial/regression_python.rst

   Here is the detailed process for making the training data in this sample.

-  Next, read the source file (CSV file) of the training data line by line (Row 40-58).
+  Next, read the source file (CSV file) of the training data line by line (Line 40-58).
-  Split the data read from each line in CSV file, by the ',' mark (Row 48).
+  Split the data read from each line in CSV file, by the ',' mark (Line 48).

-  The string items and double items are stored into the Datum consturctor of as a dictionary object (Row 49-55), respectively.
+  The string items and double items are stored into the Datum consturctor of as a dictionary object (Line 49-55), respectively.
-  Finally, the Datum is appended with the rent label, so as to be used as one piece of training data (argument 'train' in Row 55).
+  Finally, the Datum is appended with the rent label, so as to be used as one piece of training data (argument 'train' in Line 55).

  3. Model Training (update learning model

-  Input the training data generated in step.2 into the train() method (Row 58).
+  Input the training data generated in step.2 into the train() method (Line 58).
   The parameter specifies the train_data generated in step.2.

  4. Prepare the prediction data